Woodward Gates Project

 Eldridge and Broome Streets, NYC

-Woodward Gallery has maintained Project Space on Eldridge Street since 2008 devoted to emerging and established street artists and muralists to publicly share their creativity.
-Over the years Woodward Gallery’s project space has expanded to additional areas.
+Woodward Gallery has maintained Project Space at 132A Eldridge Street since 2008 for emerging and established street artists and muralists to publicly share their creativity.
+Over the years, Woodward Gallery’s outdoor art projects have expanded to additional areas.

-Kehila Kedosha Jahina Synagogue and Museum at 280 Broome Street encouraged Woodward to extend their mural project to coincide with a celebration of the Synagogue’s heritage.
-Join in their local block party and reconnect with the community on August 15th from 12-4 for expressions of art, dance, live music, delicious food, and activities for kids.
+Kehila Kedosha Jahina Synagogue and Museum at 280 Broome Street encouraged Woodward to extend their mural project to coincide with a celebration of the Synagogue’s heritage in the Summer of 2021 (Annual Greek Jewish Festival Website).